Climate and Nature-Related Disclosure (in Line with TCFD and TNFD Recommendations)

 Risks and Opportunities Identified

-Category Risk Risk Opportunity Details
+Category Risks Risk Opportunity Details

 Transitional Policy/Regulations Carbon taxes • Carbon taxes levied depending on amount of greenhouse gas (GHG) emissions